 And that’s not even mentioning stuff on-slash-with 100 gecs, All Time Low, Anna Calvi Apre, Arlo Parks, Ashnikko, Diet Cig, Glass Animals, Halsey, Milk Teeth, Moses Sumney, Pottery, Sinead O’Brien, Sundara Karma, Swim Deep, Talk Show, The Big Moon, The Mysterines, Waxahatchee, You Me At Six and loads – literally loads – more.

 Oh, and while our glowing review of Sports Team‘s debut album may now be a bit premature, our decision to get frontman and all round indie icon in waiting Alex Rice to pen us a column clearly isn’t.
 Though he does describe it as “being like school”, and there isn’t school anymore.
 So, y’know.
 There are no rules.

-We may all be locked down in our own personal bunkers, but we're still able to send physical copies of the new issue direct to your door, wherever Postman Pat is still delivering.
-If you've ever felt like checking one out, now's the time to do it.
-Just order one above, and we'll get it right to you.
+We may all be locked down in our own personal bunkers, but we’re still able to send physical copies of the new issue direct to your door, wherever Postman Pat is still delivering.
+If you’ve ever felt like checking one out, now’s the time to do it.
+Just order one below, and we’ll get it right to you.
 Alternatively, if you want to show maximum support for what we do AND get a year of magazines coming your way, you can subscribe to Dork here.
-Because we know it's difficult out there - we're also making this month's issue free to read online via Issuu.
+Because we know it’s difficult out there – we’re also making this month’s issue free to read online via Issuu.
 Hopefully it helps spread a bit of joy.
-Or that's the idea.
-If you like it, we'd be delighted to have you on board from here on in.
+Or that’s the idea.
+If you like it, we’d be delighted to have you on board from here on in.

 Stay safe out there, Dear Reader.
 We’ll be back next month with…. well… y’know… whatever music culture there is left on the other side of the apocalypse.
 Everything will be alright in the end, right?